mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ## 2024

++ [2024-04-08] One collaborative paper "Flagger: Cooperative Acceleration for Large-Scale Cross-Silo Federated Learning Aggregation" has been accepted by ISCA 2024!
+Congrats to all collaborators!
 + [2024-02-27] I will serve as the TPC member of NVMSA 2024.
 + [2024-02-14] One collaborative paper "Alchemist: A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption" has been accepted by DAC 2024!
 Congrats to all collaborators!